FAIRmat-NFDI/pynxtools/docs/index.md

 ### Reference

-`pynxtools` has a number of command line tools that can be used to, among others, convert data and verify NeXus file.
+`pynxtools` has a number of command line tools that can be used to convert data and verify NeXus files.
 You can more information about the
 API [here](reference/cli-api.md).

 Within FAIRmat, we maintain a number of reader plugins for different experimental techniques.
 You can find more information [here](reference/plugins.md).